stevennooijen/stairwaytotravel-backend/README.md

-# README
+# Stairway to Travel: Backend

-Set up simple backend web-service with GCP.
+This is the code repository containing backend related services for Stairway to Travel.
+The repository's focus is on preparing data and creating a simple backend web-service API on Google Cloud Platform (GCP).

 ## What do I want to do?

 Eventually:
 - Database with destinations
     - GET destinations
 - Database for user interaction
     - POST interactions (like, dislike, view, click)